HarshDhiman08/Rainfall_Prediction-Model/README.md

-#🌦️ Rainfall Prediction using Machine Learning
+# Rainfall Prediction using Machine Learning
-📘 Project Overview

 This project is an interactive machine learning application designed to predict the likelihood of rainfall based on various meteorological parameters.
 It uses a combination of data preprocessing, classification models, and visualization tools to deliver accurate predictions.